rlelf/revw/README.md

 **Explorer File Operations (when explorer has focus):**
 - `Enter` or `o` open file or navigate into directory
-- `:a` create new JSON file in current directory
+- `:a` create new file in current directory (supports .json, .md, .toon)
 - `:d` create new directory
 - `:m` rename/move selected file/directory (supports relative paths like `./folder/file.json`, or just `newname.json`)
 - `:dd` delete selected file (confirms with yes/no)